svamintgit/SVAM_SnowFlow/README.md

    ```

 5. **Test the Connection:**
-   Once you’ve updated your `connections.toml` and added the public key to Snowflake, test the connection by running a Bobsled command:
+   Once you have updated your `connections.toml` and added the public key to Snowflake, test the connection by running a Bobsled command:
    ```bash
    bobsled deploy -e <environment> -d <database> -s <schema>
    ```